-After successfully completing the defense of the master's thesis, students wishing to pursue the Ph.D. degree must first satisfactorily complete clinical qualifying procedures.
-The method of assessing the candidate's performance within his or her chosen area may vary depending upon the particular program area.
+After successfully completing the defense of the master's thesis, students wishing to pursue the Ph.D. degree must first satisfactorily complete qualifying procedures.
+The method of assessing the candidate's performance within their chosen area may vary depending upon the particular program area.
 Options available to Clinical and Non-clinical students are outlined below.